just-lagger/Poke-Showcase-Dex/Product_brief.md

 **Poke Showcase Dex** is an Android app that helps Pokémon GO players decide which Pokémon to enter into "Showcase" events.
 PSD opens an overlay over Pokemon go to capture Pokémon's detail screen, the app reads its stats via on-device OCR, and instantly returns a calculated score range, and a ranking against the player's other scans.

-I wrote the PRD, made every product and prioritization call, and paired with Claude Code for 100% of the implementation — architecture, Kotlin/Compose UI, OCR tuning, a Python data pipeline, and Play Store launch.
-This doc is a summary of my process.
+I wrote a PRD, used Claude Code for 100% of the implementation — architecture, Kotlin/Compose UI, OCR tuning, a Python data pipeline, and Play Store launch.
+This doc is a summary of my process and my lessons learned.

 ---